StreamAMG/streamamg-sdk-ios/README.md

 ---------------

 All notable changes to this project will be documented in this section.
+### 1.1.8 - Added fix for multi threading issue.

-### 1.1.7 - Updated Kaltura SDK, added external subtitles support and improvments.
+### 1.1.7 - Updated Kaltura SDK, added external subtitles support and improvements.

 ### 1.1.6 - Added option to override full screen and minimise button